tldr-pages/tldr/pages/linux/loginctl.md

 `loginctl show-session {{sessionId}} --all`

-- Print the user details:
+- Print the details of a specific user:

 `loginctl show-user {{userName}}`